lcgaravito/rick-and-morty-app/README.md

 React native app that uses the Rick and morty API

 This app is written with typescript, uses external fonts and use bottom-tabs and native-stack navigation routes with React Navigation, where depending on the screen an http call is made to an API based on the popular Rick And Morty series.
+App state is handled by Redux Toolkit.

 [Application wireframe diagram 📝📐](https://github.com/lcgaravito/rick-and-morty-app/tree/main/wireframe)